5 Great Reasons to Get Out and Hunt This Season

 From gaining an appreciation for nature to learning hard lessons in humility, here are five of the greatest reasons to get out and hunt this season.

-Build an appreciation for nature
+Build an appreciation

 We like to think of ourselves as a group of like-minded individuals who want to shed the dead-weight of store-bought meats.
 But as soon as we set out to produce our own food through hunting, we quickly learn to appreciate the fact that game prefers to run away as opposed to be eaten.
 If we had to chase down and catch a cheeseburger, we’d be a little more grateful that it doesn’t have legs.